jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 "Haven't decided yet."

-"If it's a boy, you should call it Adam, you know, for the bible?"
+"If it's a boy, you should call it Adam, you know, for the Bible?"

 "I'll call him Oedipus to make sure he loves me."